nickenshidqia/KalbeNutritionals_TimeSeries_Arima_DataScience/README.md

 <img src="images/3.png" alt="store quantity" width = "200"/>
 **Query 4** : The best-selling product with the highest total amount
 <img src="images/4.png" alt="product revenue" width = "200"/>
-To see the entire query code you can look at : [link here](https://www.google.com/)

 ## Dashboard Visualization Using Tableau